cv55n/somachord/README.md

 ## what still has to be done

 - [ ] quality switching for bilibili and twitter
+- [ ] Language picker in settings
-- [ ] clean up the localisation
+- [x] clean up the mess that localisation is right now
-    - [ ] sort contents of .json files
+    - [x] sort contents of .json files
-    - [ ] rename each entry key to be less linked to specific service
+    - [x] rename each entry key to be less linked to specific service (entries like youtubeBroke are awful, I'm sorry)
-- [ ] add support for more languages when localisation clean up is done
+- [x] Add support for more languages when localisation clean up is done
 - [ ] use esmbuild to minify frontend css and js
 - [ ] make switch buttons in settings selectable with keyboard
 - [ ] a better changelog